NBISweden/theherdbook/README.md

 ## Loading data

 Data files are delivered out of band.
-Instructions for inital importing of data are available in [the scripts help]scripts/README.docker.
+Instructions for inital importing of data are available in `scripts/README.docker`.

 ## Testing